Metaxal/MrEd-Designer/README.md

  (λ(bt ev)
    (send bt set-label "It works!")))
 ```
-Make sure you change the numbers accordingly (see inside `my-project-GUI.rkt`), or better yet, in MrEd Designer change the *names* of the project and the button to something more meaningful in the Properties Panel (don't forget to click `Apply&Update Preview` and then `File > Generate Racket file...`).
+Make sure you change the numbers accordingly (see inside `my-project-GUI.rkt`), or better yet in MrEd Designer change the *names* of the project and the button to something more meaningful in the Properties Panel (don't forget to click `Apply&Update Preview` and then `File > Generate Racket file...`).

 > Do not modify the file `my-project-GUI.rkt` manually, as you will likely re-generate this file several times from within MrEd Designer, thus overwriting any change you may have done!